mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Permanently delete some users.
-Permanently deletes one or multiple users along with all related information including posts from the database.
+  Permanently delete one or multiple users along with all related information including posts from the database.

 **Format**